-Time schedules for the operation of and the activities to be conducted on District property and the amount of facility, permit and/or program fees, shall be approved by the Director and reviewed periodically.
+Time schedules for the operation of and the activities to be conducted on

+District property and the amount of facility, permit and/or program fees, shall be approved by the Director and reviewed periodically.
 As permitted by law, fees charged non-residents of the District need not be the same as fees charged residents of the District.
 The Park Board or Director shall otherwise establish rules and regulations for proper conduct by persons using District property.
-Specific rules pertaining to various District facilities and programs shall be posted at the applicable facility and/or published in District property which shall be charged with actual knowledge thereof.
+Specific rules pertaining to various District facilities and programs shall be posted at the applicable facility and/or published in District program brochures or otherwise disseminated to the users of District property which shall be charged with actual knowledge thereof.
 All persons shall abide by the rules and regulations of the District and with the direct orders or requests of employees and agents of the District when such persons are using District property.